m-budryte/CV/README.md

 - Localised the app into English from Russian
 - QA tested the app

-**Look At Me Media** (August 2017 - Current)

-*Freelance contributor (Nutrition and Health)*

-- Continuously contributed articles on the online platform, popular in Russia (over 7 mls unique users a month)
-- Researched and produced articles with evidence-based approach on the trends in food, health and nutrition

 ## Other Experience
 **Swing Patrol**
 _Volunteer - Doorsome Crew_